Research Projects

 Project title: SuperCamp - Genealogies of Humanitarian Containment in the Middle East

-This project analyses this “catch basin” and hypothesizes that the Middle East takes on features of what we call a “SuperCamp” – an area where migrants are not so much hosted but held hostage.
+The project analyses this “catch basin” and hypothesizes that the Middle East takes on features of what is called a “SuperCamp” – an area where migrants are not so much hosted but held hostage.
 It addresses one of the most pressing problems facing nation states: the movement of refugees and migrants from the global south to the global north.
 By reflecting on the positionality of the migrants in the “south” and the perceived threat to the “affluent north,” the project provides a more nuanced understanding of and theory on the historical and bio-political sources of containment.
 The project thus focuses on the consequences of displacement.

 For more information, see the project website